wso2/docs-is/en/identity-server/5.9.0/docs/develop/localization-support-in-identity-server.md

 This page describes how WSO2 Identity Server can be configured to support localization of its UI.

----

-## Configure localization for authentication endpoints
+### Configuring Localization for Authentication Endpoints

 WSO2 Identity Server provides internationalization support for the web apps (such as authentication endpoint which is in